Four-toed sengi: Physical characteristics

-A four-toed elephant shrew has long, soft fur and its color varies from greyish pale brown to dark brown with white rings around its eyes, and wide dark stripes on its back.
+A four-toed sengi has long, soft fur and its color varies from greyish pale brown to dark brown with white rings around its eyes, and wide dark stripes on its back.

-Markings of the four-toed elephant shrew vary in colour: the upper parts of its feet are brownish-yellow; its ears are dark brown, with pure white hair on the base of the inner margin; the tail is black on the upper side and pale yellow-brown on the underside, darkening in the middle and almost black at tip.
+Markings of the four-toed sengi vary in colour: the upper parts of its feet are brownish-yellow; its ears are dark brown, with pure white hair on the base of the inner margin; the tail is black on the upper side and pale yellow-brown on the underside, darkening in the middle and almost black at tip.

-The four-toed elephant shrew has a long, pointed, flexible and sensitive snout, which it uses to hunt.
+The four-toed sengi has a long, pointed, flexible and sensitive snout, which it uses to hunt.
 It also has short forelimbs and long back limbs.

-The differences between the regular elephant shrew and the four-toed elephant shrew can be seen in facial features, body length and weight.
-Compared to the regular elephant shrew, which has small eyes and ears, a four-toed elephant shrew has broad, upstanding ears and large eyes.
-The elephant shrew generally varies in size from about 10 to 30 cm.
+The differences between the regular sengi and the four-toed sengi can be seen in facial features, body length and weight.
+Compared to the regular sengi, which has small eyes and ears, a four-toed sengi has broad, upstanding ears and large eyes.
+The sengi generally varies in size from about 10 to 30 cm.

-However, the body length of the four-toed elephant shrew is less variable, 19 to 23 cm.
-Similarly, the tail length of the regular elephant shrew is 8.0 to 26.5 cm, while tail length of the four-toed species is 15.5 to 17 cm.
+However, the body length of the four-toed sengi is less variable, 19 to 23 cm.
+Similarly, the tail length of the regular sengi is 8.0 to 26.5 cm, while tail length of the four-toed species is 15.5 to 17 cm.

-The elephant shrew is a small mammal weighing from 45 to 540 g, while the four-toed elephant shrew is one of largest elephant shrews, weighing between 160 and 280 g.
+The sengi is a small mammal weighing from 45 to 540 g, while the four-toed sengi is one of largest sengis, weighing between 160 and 280 g.

 Behaviour

-The four-toed elephant shrew is mostly active during the day and early evening, whereas during the night or midday, it tends to be less active.
-When the four-toed elephant shrew runs, its tail points upwards; it also makes a noise through its hind feet.
-Ants react to this sound, which helps the four-toed elephant shrew to locate its prey.
+The four-toed sengi is mostly active during the day and early evening, whereas during the night or midday, it tends to be less active.
+When the four-toed sengi runs, its tail points upwards; it also makes a noise through its hind feet.
+Ants react to this sound, which helps the four-toed sengi to locate its prey.

-When four-toed elephant shrews fight, they usually fight in pairs of the same gender.
+When four-toed sengis fight, they usually fight in pairs of the same gender.
 They fight in a "boxing" motion, supporting themselves on their rear legs and boxing with their front limbs to tackle one another.
-Four-toed elephant shrews have good senses of sight, smell and hearing, but their vocal capacity is not well developed.
+Four-toed sengis have good senses of sight, smell and hearing, but their vocal capacity is not well developed.
 In captivity, they make different kinds of sounds, such as screaming, purring or clucking for help.